symfony/symfony-docs/book/bundles.rst

 The directory structure of a bundle is simple and flexible.
 By default, the bundle system follows a set of conventions that help to keep code consistent between all Symfony bundles.
-Take a look at AcmeDemoBundle, as it contains some of the most common elements of a bundle:
+Take a look at AcmeDemoBundle, of the Symfony Demo application, as it contains some of the most common elements of a bundle:

 ``Controller/``
     Contains the controllers of the bundle (e.g. ``RandomController.php``).